Austoe6/tech-blog/src/content/blog/2018-07-01-paypal-to-m-pesa-transfer-rates.md

 date: '2018-07-01T16:43:10+03:00'
 thumbnail: /img/paypal-3372585_1280.png
 description: >-
-  How to deposit money to paypal via m-pesa.
-Paypal to m-pesa transfer rates;
+  How to deposit money to PayPal via M-Pesa.
+PayPal to M-Pesa transfer rates;
-  time taken to receive money tranfer from paypal.
+  time taken to receive money transfer from PayPal.
+Most Kenyans use PayPal linked to Equity Bank.With M-Pesa to PayPal deal, Kenyans can now enjoy PayPal services at hand with low charges.
+M-Pesa rates/charges to PayPal is accommodating for all Kenyans.
 category: news
 author: Austin Okhala
 featured: true